The real Bale - by those who know him best

 John Toshack - former Wales and Real Madrid manager

-"I remember Brian Flynn (Wales age-group coach at the time) coming to me and saying 'I have another one for you, Gareth Bale is going to be a good one'.
+"I remember Brian Flynn (Wales age-group coach at the time) coming to me and saying: 'I have another one for you.
+Gareth Bale is going to be a good one.'

 "I went to Southampton for an evening game to watch him play and it was clear to see he was an outstanding talent at a club who knew what they were doing.